 There are also cases where the electric mower has a belt to drive the blade, and it’s what has been causing the smoke all along.
 Other common symptoms for smokes are the following:

 While the fix is simple, being cautious when your mower shows signs of a problem will save you from ruining the engine.
-We hope this guide makes troubleshooting a lot easier!
+I hope this guide makes troubleshooting a lot easier!